Outside the Classroom

 At lunch, Karafin students play a variety of sports including football, basketball, baseball, and four square.
 They must adapt to playing in a parking lot and, though this may be difficult, the students still manage to have fun.
 When the basketball hoop is up and outside students try to organize pick-up games ranging from 3 v.
 3 to 7 v.
 7. For the most part the games are played in a light hearted spirit.
-Either Mr. Richardson or Mr. Albano referees and both have been known to turn a blind eye to blatant fouls or travels.
+The gym teacher usually referees and has been known to turn a blind eye to blatant fouls or travels.
 Football is limited by the size and shape of the parking lot and the need for students to take account of the safety of others.
 The no tackling rule is an important safety measure, but someone always lands on the ground despite this.
 Sports at lunch help students to make new friends while staying active and getting fresh air.

 Throughout the year, Karafin students can enjoy festive parties to celebrate holidays.
 On Halloween students are encouraged to take part in a costume contest.
 This is divided into categories and prizes are given for each category.
 The Holiday time in Karafin is the best.
 Everyone in the school is treated to pizza, donuts, and drinks by Dr. and Mrs. Donow.
 Mr. Gartner likes to organize a secular holiday concert to go along with the celebration.
 Other celebrations include a dance on St. Valentine’s Day and an outdoor picnic to end the year.

 Many students look forward to Spirit Week which consists of five differently themed dress-up days including twin day and formal day.
 The week ends with the most popular event, pajama day when students can come to school in pajama pants and appropriate tops.